daemon1995/Land-Of-New-Towns/Readme.md

 Author:   	AnT
 Mod Homepage:	https://sites.google.com/view/landofnewtowns

-Mod adds new towns & creatures in game.
+This mod adds 10 new towns with new creatures to the game:  Wonderwoods, Eldorado, SandTown, ShadowTown, Neutral Town, ForestTown, Bastion(Pavilion), Druids town, Cove, Knights Castle.
+Total number of towns is 19 with no replacements.

 -------------------------------
 Installation: